CrossRef/event-data-user-guide/docs/sources/web.md

 ## What it is

-The Web source is a catch-all name we give to Events collected from the Web when we folllow links that fall outside any other source.
+The Web source is a catch-all name we give to Events collected from the Web when we follow links that fall outside any other source.
 As with all other sources, we don't visit webpages that belong to Crossref members.

 Many Agents such as Reddit Links, Newsfeed, Wikipedia follow links.